buildbot/buildbot/master/docs/developer/secrets.rst

 .. code-block:: python

     print("the example value is:%s" % (cleantext))
-    >> the example value is: <secret>
+    >> the example value is: <foo>

 Secret is rendered and it is recorded in a dictionary, named ``_used_secrets``, where the key is the secret value and the value the secret key.
-Therefore anywhere logs are written having content with secrets, secret are replaced by the key value containing in ``_used_secrets``.
+Therefore anywhere logs are written having content with secrets, the secrets are replaced by the value from ``_used_secrets``.

 How to use a secret in a BuildbotService
 ````````````````````````````````````````

-Services configurations are loaded during a Buildbot start or modified during a Buildbot restart.
+Service configurations are loaded during a Buildbot start or modified during a Buildbot restart.
 Secrets are used like renderables in a service and are rendered during the configuration load.

 .. code-block:: python